ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Within the hollow cavern liung
+The ready, swift, and tuneful tongue,
+If Falsehood&#x27;s honey it disdained,
-where it would not praise, was chained;
+And where it would not praise, was chained;
 If bold in Virtue&#x27;s cause it spoke,
 Yet gentle Concord never broke I
 This silent Tongue shall plead for thee